CyberFlameGO/CraftPatch/docs/README.md

 - The **class loading** strategy: a faster but more restrictive method which you can only apply if the **target class** is not loaded.
 It works by reading the source `.class` file contained in your `.jar` file, applying the transformations and finally loading the transformed class.

 - The **class redefinition** strategy: a slower alternative which (generally speaking) will always work.
-First, it attaches a Java agent to the JVM process to grab an [Instrumentation](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html) object, creates the needed class definitions  and then calls [`Instrumentation#redefinedClasses()`](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html#redefineClasses-java.lang.instrument.ClassDefinition...-).
+First, it attaches a Java agent to the JVM process to grab an [Instrumentation](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html) object, creates the needed class definitions  and then calls [`Instrumentation#redefineClasses()`](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html#redefineClasses-java.lang.instrument.ClassDefinition...-).

-Also, don't worry about security, the dynamic agent is governed by the same security context applicable for Java classes and respective classloaders.
+Also, don't worry about security, the attached agent is governed by the same security context applicable for Java classes and respective classloaders.

 ## 2. Targetting methods